APPLE PINK AND BLOOM SPRAYS1

 The plant growth regulator, Apogee (prohexadione-calcium), is registered for suppression of fire blight shoot blight.
 Shoot blight suppression results from hardening off of vegetative shoot growth starting about 10 days after the initial Apogee application, which should be made at late bloom when active shoot growth is 1-3 inches long.
 Recent studies at Winchester indicate that Apogee may be tank-mixed with Agri-Mycin and Regulaid, allowing Apogee to take effect while there is residual protection from streptomycin.
 Apogee is not to be considered a replacement for streptomycin sprays for blossom blight control.
 Registered rates for Apogee are 6-12 oz/ 100 gal dilute or 24-48 oz/acre.
 To reduce interference from naturally occurring calcium in the water used for spraying, ammonium sulfate should be added to the tank before Apogee, at the same rate per 100 gal of spray mix as for Apogee.
 Based on research at Winchester, the combination of 6 oz of Apogee plus 6 oz of ammonium sulfate per 100 gal is suggested for moderately vigorous trees.
 An adjuvant such as Regulaid should be included to increase systemic uptake of Apogee.
 Vigorous trees might be more responsive to the 12 oz Apogee rate than to the 6 oz rate.
 Shoot blight suppression is related to early hardening off of shoot tip growth within 10-14 days after bloom.
 Vigorous trees might benefit from further protection with additional Apogee applications in mid-season if shoot growth is resumed.
 Studies in WV showed that Apogee reduced shoot blight infections that occurred with hail injury in June.
 Do not apply more than 48 oz / A within a 21-day period.
 Practical usefulness of Apogee for shoot blight suppression in a given year might be estimated by the potential severity of fire blight based on the number of infection days that occurred during the bloom period, as well as tree vigor, varietal susceptibility, and disease history.
 Apogee treatment for shoot blight suppression would be most strongly suggested for vigorous young trees that have nearly filled their tree space.
 See pages 114-115 in the plant growth regulator section for additional comments about the use of Apogee for shoot growth and fire blight suppression.

-1 See comments on fire blight under petal fall and first cover sprays pp. 39 and 42.
+1 See comments on fire blight under petal fall and first cover sprays.
 Captan has been shown to severely reduce pollen viability in hard-to-pollinate varieties for 24-48 hours after application.

 Effectiveness rating: E = excellent, G = good, F = fair